floooh/oryol/BUILD.md

 #### Android

 - make sure 'ant' is in the path (e.g. on OSX: 'brew install ant')

+#### Emscripten

+- make sure 'node' is in the path (e.g. on OSX: 'brew install node')
+- make sure a JRE is installed: 'java -version'

 ## Using The oryol Build System Wrapper Script